joelcb23/joelcb23/README.md

 - 🌐 Full Stack Developer with a strong focus on Backend Development

-- 🧑‍💻 Experienced with Python and JavaScript projects
+- 🧑‍💻 Experienced developing projects with Javescript and Python

 - 📖 Passionate self-taught developer, always learning new technologies